OSU-Nowlab/MPI4DL/README.md

 # MPI4DL

-There are several approaches that have been proposed to address some of the limitations of layer parallelism.
+The size of image-based DL models regularly grows beyond the memory available on a single processor (we call such models **out-of-core**), and require advanced parallelism schemes to fit within device memory.
+Further, the massive image sizes required in specialized applications such as medical and satellite imaging can themselves place significant device memory pressure, and require parallelism schemes to process efficiently during training.
+Finally, the simplest parallelism scheme, [layer parallelism](#layer-parallelism), is highly inefficient.
+While there are several approaches that have been proposed to address some of the limitations of layer parallelism.
 However, most studies are performed for low-resolution images that exhibit different characteristics.
-Compared to low-resolution images, high-resolution images (e.g. Digital pathology images) result in higher activation memory and larger tensors, which in turn lead to a larger communication overhead.
+Compared to low-resolution images, high-resolution images (e.g. digital pathology, satellite imaging) result in higher activation memory and larger tensors, which in turn lead to a larger communication overhead.

 <div align="center">
  <img src="docs/assets/images/DP_MP_SP_Vs_Memory.png" width="600px">